ivan100sic/SKOJ/README.md

 give yourself the ADMIN_PANEL permission, by inserting ([your user id], 6) into the table user_permissions.
 Now you should be able to access the admin panel.

-If you're lazy or you just want to try the site, it is currently hosted on [skoj.ivan100sic.in.rs](http://skoj.ivan100sic.in.rs).
+If you're lazy or you just want to try out the site, it is currently hosted on [skoj.ivan100sic.in.rs](http://skoj.ivan100sic.in.rs).

 ## Authors and contributors